pbanj/pmc/Firmwares/README.md

-#Firmwares
+# Firmwares

-These are the firmwares for the flasher and chip.
+These are the firmwares for the flasher.